Tips for Making Soft, Moist Cookies Every Time

 Adding butter instead of shortening will result in thinner cookies, however butter is essential in certain types of cookies such as shortbread.

 Shortening and margarine are stable and will help your cookies keep their original unbaked shape.
 Using cold butter and fats will also help to keep the original shape.
 Melting the butter or keeping it at room temperature will result in flatter cookies.

 It is important to read the recipe and recognize what type of butter/shortening the recipe is asking for.
 Soft, melted, cold, and room temperature all have different meanings and the temperature of the butter will make a difference in your end result.

-Sugars like fats liquefy in the oven.
-White sugar will make your cookies crispier while brown sugar contains more moisture and will result in a soft chewy cookie.
+Sugars, like fats liquefy in the oven.
+White sugar will make your cookies crispier while brown sugar contains more moisture and will result in a softer and more chewy cookie.
 Most chocolate chip cookie recipes call for both sugars.
 Lowering the amount of sugar or substituting some of the white sugar for brown sugar will result in softer lighter cookies.

 If you are having troubles with your cookies not retaining their shape, try lowering the amounts of sugar or baking soda.

 Make sure these ingredients are top notch and at their freshest.
 Using ingredients that are not fresh or past their use by date will result in sub-par cookies.
 Measure these ingredients and mix them in the order that the recipe calls for.
 Always mix baking powder/soda into the flour and other dry ingredients to ensure they are being mixed throughout the dough.